mohammedibrahim/vcc/README.md

 ### Frontend service:

-I've made it run in prod mode, so you can see the optimizations made on JS/CSS.
+- I've made it run in prod mode, so you can see the optimizations made on JS/CSS.
+- I'm using [Webpack](https://webpack.js.org/) instead of Gulp/Grunt, Webpack can do everything they do, and more.

 ### Notes on the coding challenge doc:
 At the top of the document, you mentioned `search/full`, and to disable all keywords < 3.